dotnet/docs/docs/csharp/tutorials/generate-consume-asynchronous-stream.md

 ## Run the starter application

-You can get the code for the starter application used in this tutorial from our [dotnet/docs](https://github.com/dotnet/docs) repository in the [csharp/tutorials/AsyncStreams](https://github.com/dotnet/docs/tree/master/csharp/tutorials/snippets/generate-consume-asynchronous-streams/start) folder.
+You can get the code for the starter application used in this tutorial from the [dotnet/docs](https://github.com/dotnet/docs) repository in the [csharp/tutorials/AsyncStreams](https://github.com/dotnet/docs/tree/master/csharp/tutorials/snippets/generate-consume-asynchronous-streams/start) folder.

 The starter application is a console application that uses the [GitHub GraphQL](https://developer.github.com/v4/) interface to retrieve recent issues written in the [dotnet/docs](https://github.com/dotnet/docs) repository.
 Start by looking at the following code for the starter app `Main` method: